quantleaf/query-sdk-node/README.md

 ...
 ````

-Custom key and and multiple description in multiple languages
+Custom key and and multiple descriptions in multiple languages
 ```javascript

 @ClassInfo(